A guide to ensuring your Diwali festivities keep the Earth happy, too

 If you think 25 days of Christmas is a marathon, you have to try Diwali.
 This festival of lights, celebrated by millions of people across Southeast Asia, the West Indies, and other parts of the world, spans the month of October this year (the timing depends on the Hindu lunar calendar).

 For some observers, the holiday starts with the nine days of Navaratri, which marks the rise of the goddess Durga as she battles demons and protects the planet from carnage.
-But the main Diwali dates fall between October 25 and 29, with clay lamps, firecrackers, and fairy bulbs gleaming from temples, markets, and homes.
+But the main Diwali dates typically fall in late October or early November, with clay lamps, firecrackers, and fairy bulbs gleaming from temples, markets, and homes.
 Revelers don their finest clothes, cook up giant feasts, swap gifts, visit temples, and scope out extravagant displays with friends and family.
 Basically, it’s a more colorful version of Christmas.

 But with all that celebration comes plenty of consumption.
 Fast fashion, single-use dinnerware, fossil fuel-based air and car travel—like most holidays, Diwali has become more about the spirit of spending.
 The negative environmental impacts, however, run counter to Hinduism, which encourages humans to thrive with nature, not despite it.